intel/code-base-investigator/docs/configuration.md

 A `codebase` key is required, which should contain a mapping containing: the key `files`, which is a sequence of file specifiers, and `platforms`, which is a sequence of user-defined names for platforms to be considered.

     codebase:
-        files: [ <file-spec>,+ ]
+        files: [ <file-spec>,* ]
         platforms: [ <platform-name>,+ ]
         exclude_files: [ <exclude-spec>,* ]

 The `<file-spec>` is a string that specifies a (relative) path to files in the source tree.
 It can be a literal path to a file, or globs are supported (for Python 3.5 and later).
 The files are expanded with respect to the `--rootdir` specified on the commandline at invocation, or the default, which is the working directory where Code Base Investigator was invoked.
+If `files` is an empty list, CBI will determine the contents of the codebase automatically based on the files in the platform definition(s).

 `<platform-name>` can be any string; they are referred to by later platform definitions in the configuration file.